-The rich geolocation and temporal data obtained from systematic rodent trapping enables the estimation of direct or indirect rodent contacts by inferring shared space utilisation over short time periods29,45.
-Contact networks derived from wildlife data have been successfully employed to study pathogen transmission.
-These networks are particularly valuable for investigating the role of community structure and the impact of contact rate heterogeneity between species in multi-host pathogen systems46–48.
+In this study, we define “contact” not as a directly observed behavioural interaction between individuals, but as the inferred co-occurrence within a spatial and temporal window (i.e., proximate capture locations within four trap-nights), consistent with prior spatial proximity models37,38.
+While this does not imply physical contact or indirect contact suitable for transmission, it serves as a proxy for shared habitat use and potential indirect or environmental contact relevant to LASV transmission.
+Interaction networks derived from wildlife data have previously been employed to study pathogen transmission.
+These networks are particularly valuable for investigating the role of community structure and the impact of contact rate heterogeneity between species in multi-host pathogen systems39–41.

-In this study, we leverage rodent and shrew trapping data collected over three years in the Lassa fever-endemic region of Eastern Sierra Leone to reconstruct the contact networks of small-mammal communities.
+We leverage rodent and shrew trapping data collected over three years in the Lassa fever-endemic region of the Eastern Province, Sierra Leone.
 We characterize potential interactions — both direct and indirect — within these communities as a network, where the nodes represent rodents or shrews, and the connections (or edges) between them represent potential interactions.
 We hypothesize that the spatial clustering of conspecifics and the increased abundance of commensal species in anthropogenically dominated environments will lead to higher intra-specific contact rates compared to inter-specific contact rates within these communities.
 We use contact rates within and between species to explore their variation along an anthropogenic land use gradient with a particular focus on M. natalensis.
 Finally, we report the prevalence of antibodies against LASV among individual small mammals in the study region and investigate the association between contact rates with seropositivity.

 Methods